JohnCenaCollective/STO-Academy-Build-Tool/readme.txt

 	 want to
      cd Downloads/abt
 3. Make the converter binary executable
-   chmod +x abt.exe
+   chmod +x abt2.exe
    * This is only required after extracting the converter
 4. Run it
-   mono abt.exe
+   mono abt2.exe

 Please note that first run may take a while, as Mono needs to cache your fonts and do some other